 Our Team

 Founded in 2002, Flood Law began as a unique group of former prosecutors committed to using our inside knowledge of the justice system to protect and defend our clients.
-Today, we’ve grown into a powerhouse team of skilled, relentless litigators with one shared mission: to fight for your rights.
-With over 150 years of combined trial experience, we know Michigan law — and we know how to win.
-Whether your case involves civil litigation, employment disputes, or federal or state criminal charges, our attorneys stand ready to guide you, advocate for you, and deliver results aligned with your goals.
+We’ve grown into a powerhouse team of skilled, relentless litigators with one shared mission: to fight for your rights.
+With more than 150 years of combined trial experience, we know Michigan law and how to win.
+Whether your case involves civil litigation, employment disputes, or federal or state criminal charges, our attorneys stand ready to guide you, advocate for you and deliver results aligned with your goals.

 Todd Flood